Seals - protection and identification of ancient books

 professional restoration work to eliminate traces of stamping.

 Another problem haunts serious collectors of expensive rarities.
 This monetization of old books by pasting an old bookplate.
-At the same time, according to the scan of the original sample, a steel mold is made and already from it is stamped with a printing ink of a special composition.
+At the same time, according to the scan of the original sample, a steel mold is made, and already from it is stamped with a printing ink of a special composition.
 This method is technically difficult to perform and requires high skill.
 But the effort is worth it.
-For so aged book at specialized auction, you can get a large monetary reward.
-Exlibrises of large Orthodox monasteries and the family library of the Imperial house are very popular among dishonest booksellers.
-Inexperienced collector of books is impossible to distinguish the original from the fake.
+For so aged book at a specialized auction, you can get a large monetary reward.
+Ex-libris of large Orthodox monasteries and the family library of the Imperial house are very popular among dishonest booksellers.
+An inexperienced collector of books is impossible to distinguish the original from the fake.

-Within the scope of this article it is difficult to cover fully the content of library seals, which can be considered as a cultural heritage.
+Within the scope of this article, it is difficult to cover fully the content of library seals, which can be considered as a cultural heritage.
 This is of interest to researchers in the field of book science.
-If in those days people had a resource printing online designer for free, it would be different.
+If in those days people had a resource for printing online designers for free, it would be different.

 Date of publication 2019-09-01